 And in Texas, in response to an unauthorized practice of law enforcement action, the legislature changed §81.101 of the Texas Government Code to include the following exemption:

 the “practice of law” “does not include the design, creation, publication, distribution, display, or sale, including publication, distribution, display, or sale by means of an Internet web site, of written materials, books, forms, computer software, or similar products if the products clearly and conspicuously state that the products are not a substitute for the advice of an attorney.TX Gov’t Code (2022)

 But even in those states with cursory definitions of the practice of law which don’t mention legal information, this distinction has proven valuable in defining the practice of law.
 Yet while the distinction is useful, there is still hardly any guidance provided in state UPL rules.

 Some state court systems, however, have developed resources on the distinction between legal information and legal advice for court staff who routinely interact with self-represented litigants.
 This guidance has been critical as court-based self-help centers proliferate across the country.
-And while these guides and INSERT only apply to court staff in their respective jurisdictions, this information can be help for entrepreneurs trying to navigate this important line.
+And while these guides only apply to court staff in their respective jurisdictions, this information can be help for entrepreneurs trying to navigate this important line.

 From Colorado’s Chief Justice Directive 13-01 (2013), Self-Help Personnel may (among other things):

 - provide information about court rules, terminology, procedures, and practices